OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 .
 Connecting the GPU: On the top right of the notebook, click on the 'connect' option as this will connect to a virtual machine with GPU.
 Once it is connected, you'll then be able to see the amount of RAM and storage available to execute our python codes.

 ## Dataset
+The dataset used for this project is gotten from

 ## License